agrifooddatacanada/OCA_package_standard/README.md

 The OCA Package governance body MUST maintain the official standard specification for oca_package and the OCA Package Design Requirements.
 OCA Recognized overlays and Community overlays MUST follow the OCA Package Design Requirements.

-## Technical Implementation of an OCA Package
-Technical implementation of the OCA package is outside of the scope of the OCA Package governance body.
-Communities are expected to develop their own implementations.

 ### Promotion of Overlays
 #### Promotion from Community to Recognized overlays:
 Community overlays are first developed in the community and supported by specific use cases.
 Then, when popular enough, community overlays may be proposed to the OCA Package governance body as Recognized Overlays.
 Recognized overlays are accepted from the community when they follow the OCA Package Design Requirements.